ramele/projective/README.md

 mkdir projective
 ```

-Under this directory you can create subdirectories for each project.
+Under this directory you can create sub directories for each project.
 To create a new Verilog project named 'my_design':
 ```
 cd ~/projective